Skip to main content

 MAS meets CEPA meets VNSM

-In addition to works from the Friends' collection, the expo features loans from the Royal Yacht Club of Belgium and private collectors.
-The MAS also loans works.
+In addition to works from the Friends' collection, the expo featured loans from the Royal Yacht Club of Belgium and private collectors.
+The MAS also loaned works.
 The impressive Rede van Hamburg (MAS) and Rede van Antwerpen (KMSKA) were unfortunately too large for the exhibition space.
-A smaller, but no less detailed Antwerp roadsted view and ship models attributed to Mols, are the eye-catchers from the MAS collection.
+A smaller, but no less detailed Antwerp roadsted view and ship models attributed to Mols, were the eye-catchers from the MAS collection.

 Not to miss